Edathanattukara: Economy

-An agriculture village, Edathanattukara is very famous.
-There were no bare land in this area.
-Paddy is the main crop of this village.
-The fame and prestige of the landlords of Edathanattukara is considered by the quantity of paddy and heap of hay.
-Although pepper, ginger, turmeric, etc., where cultivated, paddy was the main item of cultivation in olden time.
-But now rubber, areca nut, tapioca and coconut, etc., occupy the place of paddy field.
+Edathanattukara is known as an agricultural village.

-In olden times excess agricultural resources were sold on Mondays and Thursdays in the market place held respectively at Unniyal and Alanallur important sources of in came of the people who lived in this area were agriculture.
+In olden times excess agricultural resources were sold on Mondays and Thursdays in the market place held respectively at Unniyal and Alanallur, forming important sources of income for the people who lived in this area.
 The seeds of paddy used in this area were Aryan, Kumbhalam, Thekkencheera, Chitteni, and Ennapatta.
 In the availability of water agriculture fields were divided into four: Plliyal, Irippooval, Punchappadom and Karinkara.
 Just like that cultivation also divided.
 In the months of Kanni and Makaram.
 The paddy that cultivated was "Mundakan".
 "Viripp" was another form of cultivation in the month of Karkkidakam and Kanni.
 The crop in the month of Makaram was known as Puncha.
 Cultivation was started in the rainy season.
 It was depended upon rain.
 The small streams were used for watering the agricultural fields.
 They watered their agricultural lands with the materials made from palm-leaves and wood.